 - The San Diego District Attorney’s Office has a list of 24/7 hotlines, and free and confidential services available for families experiencing domestic violence.

-- The San Diego Family Justice Center is in service during the Stay Home order.
+- The San Diego Family Justice Center is available through scheduled in-person meetings, video conference, or phone calls.
 If your family is facing violence, if you’re the victim of sex trafficking, or if you seek counseling or legal help, reach out to the Center by phone at 866-933-HOPE (or 888-DV-LINKS for help with domestic violence), by email InfoSDFJC@sandiego.gov, or on their website.

 California COVID-19 Website